crashoverride777/swifty-ads/README.md

 # AppLovin (tvOS)

-Mediation will not work on tvOS because the AdMob SDK does not tvOS.
+Mediation will not work on tvOS because the AdMob SDK does not work with tvOS yet.
 Although these instructions can also be applied to iOS I prefer to use mediation on iOS to avoid extra code so I would recommend you only follow these steps for tvOS.

 SETUP